22ispencer/isaacspencer.dev/src/pages/about-me.md

 I am used to using CATIA & 3D Experience for 3D modeling.
 I have completed my college's course in the field, and have done work for my internship designing and modeling different parts and assemblies.
-I have recently began learning more advanced surface modeling, however I'm still new to this.
+I have moderate experience creating complex shapes in CATIA using the generative shape design workbench.

+### FEM/FEA

+This semester (Spring 2025) I began my Aerospace Structures II class.
+In this class we've been exploring the finite element model (and analysis).
+This has been really fun for me because it has bridged the gap between the engineering classes I've taken and my interest in computer-science topics.
+We have been learning the fundamentals of how finite element analysis produces solutions, as well as learning how to use comercial FEA software (MSC Patran/Nastran & Femap).
+Both of these have been really fun for me, and I am excited to learn more about this is applied in the workforce.

 ### Programming